Skip to Main Content

 Introduction

 This page will assist researchers whose work is funded by the Canadian Institutes of Health Research (CIHR), the Natural Sciences and Engineering Research Council of Canada (NSERC), and the Social Sciences and Humanities Research Council of Canada (SSHRC).
-Tri-Agency has harmonized its open access policy for publications.
-Below are links to resources and information about how OCAD University Library Services can assist you in meeting the requirements of the new policy.
+In 2015 the Tri-Agency harmonized its open access policy for publications.

 Researchers: What You Should Know